lawnjelly/Misc/ReleaseNotes/36_beta5_release_notes.md

 ### ORM Materials
 https://github.com/godotengine/godot/pull/76023

 Ansraer adds support for ORM materials, which is a standard format where occlusion, roughness and metallic are combined into a single texture.
-This means these standard PBR textures can be used without modification, rendering performance will likely be increased where they are used (compared to the old workflow).
+This means these standard PBR textures can be used without modification, and rendering performance will likely be increased where they are used (compared to the old workflow).

 ### Vertex cache optimization
 https://github.com/godotengine/godot/pull/86339